c1hucktay4lors/Underscore/README.md

-**Audio-side dialogue ducker for Forza Horizon on Linux.** Underscore turns your music down when someone in the game starts talking, then brings it back up when they stop — so a co-driver callout or a story beat doesn't get buried under Spotify, and you don't have to ride the volume knob yourself.
+**Audio-side dialogue ducker for Forza Horizon on Linux.** Underscore turns your music down when someone in the game starts talking, then brings it back up when they stop — so story dialogue doesn't get buried under Spotify, and you don't have to ride the volume knob yourself.

 It listens to the game's *audio* to decide when dialogue is happening (Forza's